-In the City of Greenfield, there are 166 vacant parcels that are currently zoned for residential development.
+In the City of Greenfield, there are 160 vacant parcels that are currently zoned for residential development.
 Each one of these parcels is zoned one of the following: R-1, R-2, R-2A, R-3, R-3a, R-4S, R-4B, MFR-1, MFR-2, or MFR-3.
-See Map 1 for the location of these parcels and Appendix A for the full list of each parcel identified.
+See Appendix A for the full list of each parcel identified.

-In the City of Greenfield, there are 54 vacant parcels that may be suitable for residential development, but are not currently zoned for residential development.
-Each one of these parcels is zoned one of the following: PUD, C-1, C-2, C-3, C-4, C-5, O, BP, M-1, or I. See Map 1 for the location of these parcels and Appendix A for the full list of each parcel identified.
+In the City of Greenfield, there are 55 vacant parcels that may be suitable for residential development, but are not currently zoned for residential development.
+Each one of these parcels is zoned one of the following: PUD, C-1, C-2, C-3, C-4, C-5, O, BP, M-1, or I. See Appendix A for the full list of each parcel identified.
 The zoning requirements for the following zoning districts can be found in Sections [21.04.0300](#) and [21.04.0600](#) of the City of Greenfield Zoning Ordinance.

 Redevelopment opportunities that could accommodate housing units are defined as those parcels that are currently vacant but would require a rezoning for future residential development (above) or areas and corridors that were identified through the City of Greenfield Comprehensive Plan and City of Greenfield Opportunity Analysis.
 The individual parcels identified represent specific sites where known redevelopment is likely to occur over the next 5 to 10 years.
 The more general corridors identified represent areas where redevelopment is likely to occur in the long-term, but it is premature to identify every individual redevelopment site at this time.
 Redevelopment corridors include: STH 100, West Layton Avenue, 76th Street, 27th Street, West Loomis Road, and Edgerton Avenue.
-See Map 1 for the location of these areas.

-To note, because the City of Greenfield does not have any new "greenfield" development opportunities, all infill and redevelopment on parcels listed in Appendix A or displayed on Map 1 have adequate available services and public facilities.
+To note, because the City of Greenfield does not have any new "greenfield" development opportunities, all infill and redevelopment on parcels listed in Appendix A have adequate available services and public facilities.
 In nearly all cases, infrastructure is already present on-site or within the adjacent right-of-way.